RU09342/lab-6taking-control-over-your-embedded-life-team-tanner-and-russell/Open Loop Systems/README.md

 Also, various sized power resistors were tested to determine the best fit for the desired heat up speed.
 A 27Ω 5W power resistor was used in the final design.

 To measure the temperature of the 5V regulator, a temperature sensor had to be chosen.
-The LM35 temperature sensor was used because of its familiarity due to previous labs and availability.
+The LM35 temperature sensor was used because of its familiarity and availability due to use in previous labs.
 The LM35 required a minimum supply voltage of 5V and output a value of 1◦ C per 10mV.
 That means the range of 0◦ C to 100◦ C corresponds to 0V to 1V which can be easily read through an ADC pin of the MSP430G2553.
 P1.7 was used as the ADC pin.